NickySystem/TinyTechnoPL/README.md

 # Tiny Techno Pseudo Language
+Tiny Techno Pseudo language is a live coding tool for minimal techno.
+It is lightweight, Pure Data based and minimal in size and scope.

+## Installation
 Open main.pd in Pure Data (www.puredata.info)
 In a terminal, navigate to your pd directory.